|MEMBERSHIP FEES||ACTIVATION FEE||MONTHLY

 If PUSD issues a complete snow day and school is cancelled, there will be no child care, gymnastics, and fitness classes until 10:00am.

 If the weather service issues a winter storm warning for the day, some programs after 10:00am may be cancelled.

 Please call the Y or check our facebook page to make sure your class / program is still scheduled.
 Sign up for text/email alerts to keep you informed.

 Sex Offender / Criminal History Policy

+The YMCA conducts regular sex offender screenings on all members, participants, and guests.
+If a sex offender match occurs, the YMCA reserves the right to cancel membership, end program participation, and remove visitation access.
 We consider it of great importance to provide a safe and threat-free environment.
 For this reason, the YMCA monitors the sexual offender registry.
 Persons on this list will not be eligible for YMCA membership, program participation, volunteer or employment opportunities with this YMCA.
 The YMCA reserves the right to perform background checks on its members.
 Registered sex offenders and those individuals with any criminal conviction for an act that is contrary to the YMCA values and mission may not be eligible to hold membership.
 The YMCA reserves the right to deny/terminate access or membership to any person who has been accused or convicted of any crime involving sexual abuse; is a registered sex offender; or who has demonstrated unlawful conduct that may be conceived as a threat to the well-being of members and guests.